dvorakjt/modeled-forms-react/README.md

  - `errorMessage` - the error message that will be displayed in FormMessages when confirmation fails.

 ## Submission
+Submission occurs when `trySubmit` is called.
+Prior to submission, the form's validity is checked during the confirmation step.
+If this check fails, submission is not attempted.
+If it succeeds, the `submitFn` is called. trySubmit accepts an object which can include `onSuccess`, `onError` and `onFinally` callback functions, allow your application to respond to the results of the `submitFn`.

 ## Usage with Next.js App Router

 All of the components exported by this library harness the power of React hooks to deliver the user experience that they do.
 For instance, every component with the exception of `RootForm` and `RootFormProvider` calls `useContext()`.
 Additionally, `RootForm` and `RootFormProvider` accept a `RootFormTemplate` as a prop, which is not a serializable value, and therefore cannot be passed between server and client components.
 Therefore, you must create a component that defines the line between server and client components.
 The easiest way to do this is to create a component that renders your form, and add the 'use client' directive to the top of this file.
-You may then render any components exported by Modeled Forms React within this component, and you may also render this component within a server component.
 Here is an example of what this might look like:

     'use client';
     import { RootFormProvider } from  "modeled-forms-react";